IliasN/C-sharp-USBLocker/Application_package/readme.md

 How to use :

 Download the "Application_package"
-Lauch the "USB locker settings" application
-Select your device and click "Configure"
+Lauch the "USB locker settings" application (DO NOT START THE USBLocker ONE WITHOUT CONFIGURING BEFORE) Select your device and click "Configure"
 If the configuration is done correctly you should get a confirmation message Once you have configured the key you can start the "USBLocker.exe"